2022 FFPC Playoff Challenge Overview and Strategy

 People on the message boards express disappointment and displeasure that there are no spots left.
 Don’t be that guy.

 Many players have their own process, but if you are new to this contest, you may want to consider the framework we outline which is based on tools we have used to identify players that you will want to roster, and a roster construction based on analysis of previous winners.
 Even if you are a veteran of this contest, you will at least find these recommendations interesting.
 The spreadsheet optimizer we have created to assist you in putting together the lineups (to be released after all Playoff teams are finalized) will also give you a jump start on building lineups, and easily doing “what if” analysis based on points projected per player, number of games played, and Superbowl participants.
 For some, it may be considered a gamechanger for this contest.
-Note that the spreadsheet requires a minimum of Excel 2007 and you must enable macros within the spreadsheet once it has opened.
+Note that the spreadsheet is a Windows (only) tool and requires a minimum of Excel 2007.
+You must enable macros within the spreadsheet once it has opened.
 Our tutorial video below walks through the usage of the 2019 tool but the process is the same with the exception of the optimized lineup including the additional 2 flex spots.
-The 2021 version of the tool will be released shortly after the teams for the playoffs are finalized.
-Target date Monday, January 10th.
+The 2022 version of the tool will be released shortly after the teams for the playoffs are finalized.
+Target date Monday, January 9th.